nate9752/nate9752.github.io/README.md

 [Download My Resume](https://github.com/nate9752/nate9752.github.io/raw/main/CareyNathen.Resume.pdf)

+## Projects

 ## Hobbies

 ### Rubix Cube
 I've been solving the Rubix Cube since I was in 5th grade.
 When I started, I used a very standard method that anyone could pick up and use (it literally comes in the box with a normal Rubix Cube brand toy).
 This beginners method only needed 10-15 algorithms, and I used it for quite a few years.
 My average always stuck around 40 seconds, and I was pretty happy with this until about halfway through college.
-I picked up the CFOP algorithm (cross, first 2 layers, orientation, and permutation).
+I picked up the CFOP algorithm (cross, first 2 layers, orientation, and permutation), and after memorizing around 100 new algorithms, my average dropped to ~27 seconds.
+Now, I am right around 23 seconds, with an unrecorded personal best of 14 seconds.

 [Link To My YouTube](https://www.youtube.com/@nate_9752)

+### RC Aircraft

+### Video Games